Preceptor: Aziza Gilligan, RPh

 Preceptor: David Roderick PharmD

 The Hematology/Oncology rotation is a four-week rotation primarily located in a very active 19-chair outpatient clinic.
 The goals of this rotation is to develop the resident’s knowledge base and skill set in providing care for the oncology patients as well as provide opportunities for the resident to educate providers and nurses on novel therapies and changes to policies and procedures.
 Topics covered include Solid Tumors (Pancreatic Cancer, Lung Cancer, Breast Cancer, etc.), Chemotherapy Induced Nausea/Vomiting, Febrile Neutropenia, and various solid organ tumor treatments.

 Transitions of Care

-Preceptor: Lori Flynn PharmD and Nicole Nolan PharmD
+Preceptor: Amy Sullivan PharmD and Nicole Nolan PharmD

 The Transitions of Care rotation is a 4 week learning experience that will focus on providing medication management for patients as they are admitted and later discharged from the hospital.
 This rotation will take place throughout the hospital as well as in various locations throughout the greater Lowell area.
 Goals of the rotation are to increase the residents comfort in counseling patients and to provide the resident with experience in overcoming the challenges patients experience while providing self-care.
 Topics include Proper Medication Administration (Enoxaparin, Insulin, etc.), Chronic Disease State Management, and Managing Patient Access Issues.